eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/01-creating-an-application.md

 tree demo
 ```

-You will note that in this case we specified that we wanted the `webflux` and `actuator` modules installed as dependencies.
+You will note that in this case we specified that we wanted the `webflux` and `actuator` modules listed as dependencies.

 Even though we have got some source code for our application now, we aren't going to use this either, as we want to show you one more way you can generate the application code.
 This time we are going to use the **spring initialzer** extension for the VS Code editor.
 Before we do that, remove the `demo` directory by running: